Crimson Desert: How to Upgrade Your Camp – Dispatch & Farm Guide

 Reading Camp Upgrade Requirements

-My rule of thumb became: whenever I saw a new “Reconstruction” or “Expansion” mission tied to the camp, I treated it as top priority and fed it resources until it completed.
+My rule of thumb became: whenever a new Expansion mission appears, I treat it as top priority and feed the camp stash until it completes.
 Each expansion not only adds space and structures, it also raises Greymane skill caps and unlocks better dispatch missions.

 Step 2 – Use the Provisions Manager for Smart Donations & Trade

 Carl, the Provisions Manager, is the quiet MVP of camp progression.
-I ignored him for hours, then realized he’s the bridge between your personal backpack, camp upgrades, and trade money.
+He isn’t where you start an expansion (that’s the map), but he’s the bridge between your personal backpack, the camp stash that funds upgrades, and your trade money.

 You’ll usually find him near the central tents or supply area.